coding-to-music/gamedb/README.md

 ##### Environment

-All configs are handled through environment vriables, you can find a list of them all in `config.go`.
+All configs are handled through environment variables, you can find a list of them all in `config.go`.
 You should get warnings if you run a process without a required config set.

 ### Services

-Game DB uses several third party apps ro run.
+Game DB uses several third party apps to run.
 You can install these with Brew:

 `brew tap mongodb/brew`